[CN: self-injury, substance use]

 Complex things are happening in the moment.
 Self-harm can be a reaction to a surge of emotions we can't process all at once, an act of expression – like throwing a bottle at the wall to witness the glass smash, only we’re directing that energy at ourselves.
 That’s the surface level.
 Below that, many marginalized people (self included) are expressing internalized messages of what the world thinks of us.

 There are times when I’m depressed and know exactly what I should do but avoid doing it, and deep down I know the only reason is self-destructive.
-In that way, procrastination and especially neglecting self-care can be ways we’re repeatedly harming ourselves.
+In that way, procrastination and especially neglecting self-care can be ways I'm repeatedly harming myself.
 It’s not intentional, but it happens and can snowball.

 Skipping on the things that I know are healthy means I often self-medicate anxiety with alcohol instead.
 Drinking isn’t always an act of self-harm in my life.
 But when it leads to avoiding responsibilities, including other things I want to do to feel joy like cooking or exercising, then for me it is.